-- The construction of a model should begin with establishing the accounting system.
-This accounting system is, in fact, already a model but with many exogenous variables; addition of econometrically estimated equations just reduces the number of exogenous variables.
-Without these behavioural equations, the model would be all framework with little content; without the identities, the content could be self-contradictory. - A country I-O table can be regarded as cornerstone of such country models.
-As far as the multisectoral structure of the model, from the accounting identities the Inforum model embodies the real and price sides of an input-output model, that is to say where A is the well known technical coefficient matrix, q and p are, respectively, the output and price vectors, f is the final demand vector and v is the value added per unit of output vector.
+- This accounting system is, in fact, already a model but with many exogenous variables; addition of econometrically estimated equations just reduces the number of exogenous variables.
+Without these behavioural equations, the model would be all framework with little content; without the identities, the content could be self-contradictory. - ii) A country I-O table can be regarded as the cornerstone of such country models.
+As far as the multisectoral structure of the model, from the accounting identities the Inforum model embodies the real and price sides of an input-output model, that is to say where A is the well-known technical coefficient matrix, q and p are, respectively, the output and price vectors, f is the final demand vector and v is the value added per unit of output vector.